 All Graduate Certificate requirements must be completed within four (4) calendar years, beginning with the date the student commences courses applicable to the Graduate Certificate.
-In addition, students must maintain continuous enrollment every semester until all coursework is completed.
+In addition, degree-seeking students must maintain continuous enrollment every semester until all coursework is completed.
 A one-semester leave of absence may be granted if the student is unable to enroll in a course due to extenuating circumstances.
 The leave of absence must be approved in writing by the CSC DGP before the start of the semester.

 Students who complete the Graduate Certificate may apply for admission to a Masters degree in Computer Science or Statistics.

 Academic success in the DSF Graduate Certificate might have a strong bearing on admission to a graduate degree program.
 However, completion of a Graduate Certificate program in no way guarantees entry into a graduate degree program, which must be done through a separate application process.

 The transfer of Graduate Certificate courses taken prior to enrollment in a Masters degree program is limited to 12 hours (note: transfer totals from all sources shall not exceed 12 hours.
 Only graduate courses of grade B or better will be considered for transfer.